Friday, October 18, 2024

 Kylie Minogue

-is currently enjoying a second wind after over forty years of making glorious dance-pop music, thanks in part to the song, "Padam Padam", from her "Tension" album from last year, becoming her biggest international hit in many years.
+is currently enjoying a second wind after over forty years of making glorious dance-pop music, thanks in part to the song, "Padam Padam", from her "Tension" album last year, becoming her biggest international hit in many years.
 Now the Australian pop goddess is set to release an album sequel, "Tension II" due out on October 18th.
 This collection will continue her journey into electronic music with the high energy, first single, "Lights Camera Action" taking us eagerly back to the dance floor.
 The music video for the song (directed by Minogue's longtime collaborator Sophie Muller) has the singer on a sound stage film set, appearing in various job roles preparing for a production shoot.
 And Minogue has announced that she going back on the road early next year with the Tension World Tour which will take her across the globe for the first time since 2011.

 And I will pay tribute to two musicians we have recently lost: J.D.
 Souther, one of the singer/songwriters who helped define the LA country-rock sound in the 1970's, died on September 17th at the age of seventy-eight.
 Born John David Souther on November 2, 1945, he grew up in Texas playing multiple instruments before heading to Los Angeles in the late 1960's.
 He met Glen Frey in 1969 and they formed a musical duo, Longbranch Pennywhistle and recorded an album.
 They soon parted ways with Frey joining Linda Ronstadt's backing band and Souther recording a solo album.